Clothes, CVs, Careers, Coaching, and Confidence

 There’s more to it than meets the eye.

-For a start, you need to be fairly motivated to sign up for any sort of coaching.
+First, you need to be motivated to sign up for any coaching.

-I’m really into self-development and refinement, but I'm sure some people only try it when ‘needs must’ or they are at the ‘last chance saloon’.
+I’m into self-development and refinement, but I'm sure some people only try it when ‘needs must’ or are at the ‘last chance saloon’.

-Talking to Loulou I realised that her Style and Confidence programme and my Career Shape-up programme probably started off as something else.
+Talking to Loulou, I realised her Style and Confidence programme and my Career Shape-up programme were similar.

-As Loulou pointed out, she might be helping a successful career woman to update her wardrobe but behind the scenes, she’s often supporting a woman going through a transition such as motherhood, divorce, menopause or approaching retirement.
+As Loulou pointed out, she might be helping a successful career woman update her wardrobe, but behind the scenes, she’s often supporting a woman going through a transition such as motherhood, divorce, menopause, or approaching retirement.

-I designed the Career Shape-up so that I could teach people how to navigate the recruitment market and share some of my insider’s tips.
-Once I started coaching, I realised that there was a lot more going on under the surface that I was helping with.
+I designed the Career Shape-up to teach people how to navigate the recruitment market and share some of my insider tips.
+Once I started coaching, I realised there was a lot more going on under the surface that I was helping with.

 Confidence

-There’s no denying that some transitions can be really tough and, in some cases, they can create a loss of identity, with someone asking: “Who am I now?”
+There’s no denying that some transitions can be challenging and, in some cases, create a loss of identity, with someone asking: “Who am I now?”
 Loulou used her own story as an example.

-As well as being motivated, I think you need to be quite brave to work with a coach.
-I’m known for being a straight talker and many of my clients claim to be too.
+You need to be motivated and brave to work with a coach.
+I’m known for being a straight-talker, and many of my clients claim to be, too.
 But when they sign up, it often turns out they need some help with their confidence.

-Letting someone into dark corners of your wardrobe, or behind the scenes of your career, does require courage, but I've yet to discover someone who hasn’t enjoyed or benefitted from the process.
+Letting someone into the dark corners of your wardrobe or behind the scenes of your career does require courage, but I've yet to discover someone who hasn’t enjoyed or benefitted from the process.

 Want to know more about my career services?